josemotta/IoT.Starter.Pi.Thing/README.md

 The RPI is supposed to be installed with following:

 - The Linux Raspbian GNU/Linux 9.1 (stretch) [Lite version](https://www.raspberrypi.org/downloads/raspbian/) is used to initialize the `Thing`.
 Generate the Micro SD Card and boot the RPI.
 - Then it is wise to update/upgrade everything, I suggest a tutorial published by *Tlindener* in 2015.
 It is a great guide to follow, please get it [here](http://thinghub.net/blog/2015/08/31/setup-raspberrypi-with-minified-raspbian-minibian/).
-Curiously, I found it when I searched for ThingHub.
+Curiously, I found it when I was searching for ThingHub in the web.

 ### Test